 This is (as my nearest and dearest will confirm) a very rare picture of me but one of my New Year’s resolutions was to be braver so here I am!

 This is a list of those books that I’m eagerly anticipating.
-Most are sequels to ones I’ve really enjoyed while others are reads that have sparked my interest.
-They were originally in order of publication, but Covid has delayed some so they are in order of being added now.
+Some are sequels to ones I’ve really enjoyed while others are reads that have sparked my interest.
+I’ve tried to keep them in order of publication, but Covid has delayed some so a few are out of sequence.

 The Wild Before by Piers Torday

-Oh my goodness me, I was beyond excited when this cover was revealed in my Twitter feed recently.
-I absolutely adored The Last Wild trilogy and this prequel promises to be more of the sublime storytelling mixed with a strong environmental message.
+Oh my goodness me, I was beyond excited when this cover was revealed in my Twitter feed a few months ago.
+I absolutely adored The Last Wild trilogy and this prequel promises to be more of that sublime storytelling mixed with a strong environmental message.
 Was expected March 4th 2021, now due 19th August.

 Shadowghast by Thomas Taylor

 I’ve shouted long and hard and then shouted a bit more about how much I’ve enjoyed both Malamander and its sequel, Gargantis.
 This will be a welcome return to Eerie-on-Sea to see if Herbie and Violet are any closer to finding out what has happened to her parents.
-If I could only choose one book from this list then this would be the one.
-Expected with a great deal of patience on my part September 2nd 2021.
+Promising a creepy magician and an ancient legend telling of a creature made of darkness that devours the shadows of the living, if I could only choose one book from this list then this would be the one..
+Expected – with a great deal of patience on my part – September 2nd 2021.

 The Beast and the Bethany 2